An Introduction to Neural Data Compression: Introduction

 Arguably the first work exploring deep generative models for data compression appeared in 2016 \cite{gregor2016towards}, and the topic of neural compression has grown considerably since then.
-Multiple researchers have identified connections between variational inference and lossless \cite{frey1998bayesian}\cite{mackay2003information} as well as lossy \cite{balle2017end}\cite{theis2017cae} \cite{alemi2018fixing}\cite{yang2020improving} compression.
-This article hopes to further facilitate such exchange between these fields, raising awareness of compression as a fruitful application for generative modeling as well as the associated interesting challenges.
+Multiple researchers have identified connections between variational inference and lossless \cite{frey1998bayesian}\cite{mackay2003information} as well as lossy \cite{balle2017end}\cite{theis2017cae}\cite{alemi2018fixing}\cite{yang2020improving} compression.
+This monograph hopes to further facilitate such exchange between these fields, raising awareness of compression as a fruitful application of generative modeling along with the associated challenges.

 Instead of surveying the vast literature, we aim to cover the essential concepts and methods in neural compression, with a reader in mind who is versed in machine learning but not necessarily data compression.
-We hope to complement existing surveys that have a more applied focus on data compression \cite{balle2021ntc}\cite{ma2019image}\cite{ding2021advances} by highlighting the connections to generative modeling and machine learning in general.
+We hope to complement existing surveys that have a more specialized or applied focus \cite{balle2021ntc}\cite{ma2019image}\cite{liu2020deep} by highlighting the connections to generative modeling and machine learning in general.
+In most of this monograph, we make essentially no assumption on the data other than that it is independently and identically distributed (i.i.d.), a typical setting for machine learning and statistics.
+We center our discussions around image compression, where most neural compression methods were first developed, but the basic ideas we present here are data agnostic.
+Towards the end, in Section~\ref{sec:video-compression}, we lift the i.i.d. assumption and consider video compression, which can be seen as an extension of the existing ideas along the temporal dimension.

-Neural compression offers the potential for automatically constructing compression algorithms from raw data.
-This can be especially useful for new or domain-specific data types, such as VR content or scientific data, where developing custom codecs could otherwise be expensive.
-However, much of this potential remains unexplored, so we center our discussions around image compression, where most learned compression methods were first developed.
-Nonetheless, these methods apply more broadly to other types of data.
-We treat an example of sequential data, video compression, in Section~\ref{sec:video-compression}.
-Effectively compressing such data requires more elaborate models, but the basic idea of regulating the entropy/bit-rate of learned representations and the associated techniques remain the same.
+Neural compression can ease the development and optimization of data compression algorithms in a data-driven fashion.
+This can be especially useful for new or domain-specific data types, such as VR/AR content or scientific data, where developing custom codecs may otherwise be expensive.
+Indeed, learning-based approaches are being applied to emerging data types, such as point clouds \cite{quach2019learning}\cite{guarda2019point}\cite{huang2020octsqueeze}, implicit 3D surfaces \cite{tang2020deep}, and neural radiance fields \cite{bird20213d}.
+Effectively compressing such data may require new neural architectures \cite{tang2020deep} and/or domain knowledge to convert the data into neural-network-friendly representations \cite{huang2020octsqueeze}.
+However, the essential ideas and techniques introduced here for reducing the entropy, or bit-rate cost, of learned representations remain the same.